Tenclea/Easy-GTN/README.md

 * [ ] Command Handler ?
 (Main file starts to look messy)
 * [ ] Remove need to `start` before `resume`
 * [ ] Save before stop in config
-* [ ] `pause` command ?
+* [ ] ? `pause` command

 * [ ] `watch` command > does the same as `start` but only suggests in console what to try
 * [ ] Standby mode > Will wait for the game to begin (command can be invoked before game starts)
-* [ ] `try` command ? (because bot's user's guesses are ignored)
 * [ ] Fetch last 100 messages (Discord limit) and check if any numbers have already been tried

-* [ ] improve guess interval using a recurring changing time timeout function
-* [ ] Add a 'real' mode, where you occasionally skip some messages to make it look like you're somehow "thinking" to what to choose next.
+* [ ] ?
+Add a 'real' mode, where you occasionally skip some messages to make it look like you're somehow "thinking" to what to choose next.

 ## Disclaimer